-We provide services to ease parenting challenges often experienced by low-income and vulnerable families.
+We provide family support services to families with parenting challenges

 Early parenting services

 Early parenting services aim to provide support to parents from pregnancy to when their child is 4 years old.
 A range of specialist support, counselling, education and advice services are provided.

 Cradle to Kinder and Aboriginal Cradle to Kinder program

 The Cradle to Kinder and Aboriginal Cradle to Kinder program is an intensive ante and post-natal support service.
 The program is for young pregnant women under 25 years of age.

 You should contact Child Protection if you have reasonable grounds for believing a child has suffered or is suffering significant harm.